AndrewMagerman/wizard-book-study/homework_planner/homework.md

 - do Project 3b (with a partner)

-We **review** this work on Review Meeting on Wednesday 25th August, 18.30 CET
+We **review** this work on Review Meeting Week 10 on Wednesday 6th October, 18.30 CET

 ## Week 11 (Streams)